guillaumesimler/nanofep1/README.md

 3. "master" will comprise the Udacity version

-4.  "grid" will contain the version with a grid as described in Lesson 2 of Intro to ...
+4.  "grid" contained the version with a grid as described in Lesson 2 of Intro to ... and was merged after commit

 5. "my_version" will contain my final version

-6. Bugs on line 8/9, 17 & 30, 54 & 92
+6. used to be bugs on line 8/9, 17 & 30, 54 & 92 (solved on Feb4)